-“Due to the uncertainties of the global economy and the smartphone industry, we have to make difficult adjustments to serve the purpose of long-term development,” an Oppo representative shared.
+“Due to the uncertainties of the global economy and the smartphone industry, we have to make difficult adjustments for the purpose of long-term development,” an Oppo representative shared.

 China – the world’s largest smartphone market – is struggling to recover from the worst shock after consumers continued to forgo big-ticket purchases, even as the country eased Covid-19 restrictions.